-Well manifested in Horizont-Al and Verti-Cal.
-When they first appeared in #2 or so, they were wacky and bright, always playing around by being able to change the laws of physics of their dimension.
-When we run into them in #59, it turns out the Ultimate Annihilator destroyed their home, they blamed each other during the rebuild, and now they're giant robots in a never-ending war against each other.
+Subtly pointed out by Horizont-Al and Verti-Cal.
+When they first appeared in #2, they were wacky and whimsy characters, always playing around and changing the laws of physics of their dimension for kicks.
+When we run into them in #59, it turns out the Ultimate Annihilator destroyed their home, they blamed each other during the rebuild, and they've become giant robots in a never-ending war against each other.
 Starkest.
 Contrast.
 Ever.

 Robotnik (the first one) was more like his Adventures of Sonic the Hedgehog self in early comics, even though he looked like his Sonic Sat AM counterpart.
 Starting with issue 25, a more dangerous, psychotic side started to show, and while he never quite reached the level of nightmarish evil of the Sonic Sat AM Robotnik, he was pretty close to it by Endgame.
 His current Eggman persona is something of a Composite Character of this and his more comedic games counterpart.